Jaeiya/hashimg/README.md

 Those odds are what we can consider a "virtual impossibility" and therefore I'm not worried about finding false positives; it's good enough for my use case and probably most peoples use cases.

+### Build Instructions

+You can download the source and build this for either Windows or Linux, using their respective build scripts `build.bat` (for Windows) or `build.sh` (for Linux).
+They will both build a `hashimg.exe` to the `/bin` folder.

+If you want `hashimg.exe` to be accessible from any directory in your terminal, then you'll have to move the program to a path that's already part of your `PATH` environment variable, or add a new path to it that points to the location of `hashimg.exe`.

 ### Expectations

 I work on this as I'm inspired to do so.
 I would not expect any regular updates but I do plan to add a